Lydia (film): Plot

 At a reception honoring her work with blind and orphaned children, elderly Lydia Macmillan meets an old acquaintance, Dr. Michael Fitzpatrick, who has been in unrequited love with her for forty years.
-Soon after, accepting Michael's invitation to tea, she discovers that he has also invited two other men from her past: Bob Willard, a football quarterback she knew when a young woman, and Frank Andre, a pianist who once worked at Lydia's orphanage.
+Accepting Michael's invitation to tea, Lydia discovers that he has also invited Bob Willard, a football quarterback she knew when a young woman, and pianist Frank Audrey, who once worked at Lydia's orphanage.

-Lydia, now a self-described spinster, reminisces about her memories of each of the men, and one other, Richard Mason, an adventurous traveler.
-All had been in love with her at one time or another, but she had never married.
-Most of the following narrative is told through a series of flashbacks with occasional voice-over narration by Lydia.
+Lydia, now a spinster, reminisces about her memories of each of the men, and one other, adventurous traveler Richard Mason.
+All had been in love with her at one time or another.

-In Boston in 1897, the young and impulsive Lydia is preparing to go to a dance.
+In Boston in 1897, a young Lydia prepares to go to a dance.
 Her guardian is her grandmother, a hypochondriac who chases away her doctor.
-She disapproves of Lydia's dress as inappropriate for Boston society, even though she herself is the widow of a sea captain and came from a less than respectable background.
-The family butler) intervenes when his son Michael arrives, having just graduated from medical school.
-Michael humors the old woman's complaints, and she agrees to let Michael escort Lydia to the ball.
+She thinks that Lydia's dress is inappropriate for Boston society, even though she herself is the widow of a sea captain and came from a less than respectable background.
+The family butler intervenes when his son Michael arrives, having just graduated from medical school.
+Michael humors the old woman's complaints, and she agrees to let him escort Lydia to the ball.

-On their way to the ball, Lydia tells Michael that she is in love with football player Bob Willard.
-As they talk, the sleigh is passed by another driven by a young man with a moustache, and Lydia impulsively grabs the reins and races him.
-Soon after, Bob calls on Lydia at her house, having been coached by Michael about how to speak and act in order to please the grandmother.
+En route to the ball, Lydia reveals that she is in love with football player Bob Willard.
+Micheal and Lydia's sleigh is passed by another driven by a young man with a moustache.
+Lydia grabs the reins and races him.
+Later, Bob calls on Lydia at her house, having been coached by Michael about how to speak and act to please the grandmother.
 He gets carried away, however, being apparently drunk and is ejected from the house.

-When Lydia tells Michael that she plans to elope with Bob, Michael threatens to tell her grandmother, but changes his mind because he wants to see her happy.
+Lydia later tells Michael that she plans to elope with Bob.
+Michael threatens to tell her grandmother, but eventually changes his mind, wanting to see Lydia happy.
 The planned marriage does not happen, however, because the magistrate who would perform the ceremony is unavailable.
-Nonetheless, the couple go to the hotel room Bob had reserved for their honeymoon, but Bob gets drunk and attempts to seduce or assault Lydia.
+Nonetheless, the couple go to the hotel room Bob had reserved for their honeymoon.
+There, Bob gets drunk and attempts to assault Lydia.
 She flees and takes a cab away from the man who had raced her earlier.
-He agrees to help the "damsel in distress."
+He agrees to help her.